 Collateral Loans

-Collateral loans are unconditional obligations for the payment of money secured by the pledge of an investment[1] and meet the definition of assets as defined in SSAP No. 4, and are admitted assets to the extent they conform to the requirements of this statement.
+Collateral loans are unconditional obligationsFN for the payment of money secured by the pledge of an investment[1] and meet the definition of assets as defined in SSAP No. 4, and are admitted assets to the extent they conform to the requirements of this statement.
 The outstanding principal balance on the loan and any related accrued interest shall be recorded as an admitted asset subject to the following limitations:

 a.
 Loan Impairment—Determination as to the impairment of a collateral loan shall be based on current information and events.
 When it is considered probable that any portion of amounts due under the contractual terms of the loan will not be collected the loan is considered impaired.
 The impairment shall be measured based on the fair value of the collateral less estimated costs to obtain and sell the collateral.
 The difference between the net value of the collateral and the recorded asset shall be written off in accordance with SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets (SSAP No. 5R);